-Ibotta ultimately decided to partner with Radar for their location context needs.
-Aside from Radar’s enterprise-level offering and commitment to privacy, Ibotta appreciated the openness to communication, collaboration, and the one-on-one support.
-With Radar, the Ibotta team was able to prove the value of accurate location data and demonstrate how easy it is to integrate Radar’s developer-friendly SDK.
+Due to the fact that maintaining an in-house location infrastructure was expensive and time consuming, Ibotta decided to partner with Radar for their location needs.
+Aside from Radar’s enterprise-level offering and commitment to privacy, Ibotta appreciated Radar’s collaborative approach and options for one-on-one support.
+With Radar, the Ibotta team was able to prove the value of accurate location data to drive customer engagement through location-aware experiences.

-With Radar’s full-stack toolkit, Ibotta could finally power location-triggered communications that gave them a competitive advantage when engaging with shoppers and retail partners.
+With Radar’s full-stack toolkit, Ibotta could finally power location-based messaging that gave them a competitive advantage when engaging with shoppers and retail partners.

 For example, Ibotta uses Places to determine when a shopper is near a retailer that supports the Pay with Ibotta feature.
-Then, they send a targeted push through our Braze integration to encourage the shopper to pay with the app.
-They also use Insights to determine when a shopper is traveling to trigger timely, relevant email campaigns.
+Then, they send a targeted push through Radar’s Braze platform integration to encourage the shopper to pay with the app.

-Compared to Ibotta's scheduled, non-contextual push notifications, location-triggered notifications increased open rates 10x.
-Location-based push was clearly highly effective, so the team decided to double down on campaigns powered by Radar.
-In a four week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by over 30%.
-In addition, they saw a 1% increase in conversions, a 1% increase in active users, and a 1.5% increase in app sessions.
-At that scale, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.
+By using Radar, Ibotta was able to power location-based messaging, compared to previous scheduled, non-contextual messaging.
+Location-based messaging was clearly highly effective, so the team decided to double down on campaigns powered by Radar.
+In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by 10x.
+As a result, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.

-Using Radar, marketing teams at Ibotta are now able to deliver timely and contextually-aware experiences without a significant drain on engineering resources.
+Using Radar, marketing teams at Ibotta are now able to deliver timely location-aware messages without a significant drain on engineering resources.
 They can now launch location-based campaigns, add value to their loyalty integrations, and increase adoption of new products.
-Going forward, the Ibotta team is exploring how they can continue to use Radar to power even more location-aware product experiences.
+Going forward, the Ibotta team is exploring how they can continue to use Radar to power even more experiences.